MatProgrammerSM/EssentialLayers/EssentialLayers.Dapper/Readme.md

 # Essential Layers
-`EssentialLayers.Dapper` is a complement to the package `EssentialLayers` to offer an extra layer with the ORM dapper, where the main purpose will be, write the business logic in the "stored procedures" using templates that receiving input parameters and return a result set, Currently is just compatible with SQL Server.
+`EssentialLayers.Dapper` is a complement to the package `EssentialLayers` to provide an extra layer with the ORM dapper, where the main purpose will be, write the business logic in the "stored procedures" using templates that receiving input parameters and return a result set, Currently is just compatible with SQL Server.

 ### Configure